 Tybee Island has ocean and river beaches.
 The river beaches are best for kayaking and sunset views.
 The ocean beaches are great for little kids.
 Be sure to walk north where you can collect seashells.

 TravelingMom tip: Tybee Island is so close to Savannah that you can take a day trip here.
-But if you stay on the island, you can visit Fort Pulaksi, key in the Civil War.
+If you stay on the island, you can visit Fort Pulaksi National Monument and experience some Civil War history.

 Best Beach for Families in Maine

 Kennebunk is the place to head if you want to bring your dog on your beach vacation.
-The white sand beaches here are all dog friendly.
+The white sand beaches here are all dog-friendly.
 Since Maine is the furthest north of the East Coast beaches, the season here is short.
-Lifeguards are on duty from mid June to mid September.
-And the cold water makes these beaches better for tweens and teens, who may not be as sensitive to the cold.
+Lifeguards are on duty from mid-June to mid-September.
+The cold water makes these beaches better for tweens and teens, who may not be as sensitive to the cold.